 “DK” stands for “Don’t know” and “NR” for “No response.”

 Tracking data are presented where available.
+This survey was not conducted in 2009, 2013, or 2015.

+Values less than 5% are not labelled in the stacked bar graphs.

 The number of respondents changes throughout the report because questions were asked of sub-samples of survey respondents.
 Readers should be aware of this and exercise caution when interpreting results based on smaller numbers of respondents.